 No matter how transparent and open you aim to make these lines of communication, sometimes an employee may just not feel able to come forward and speak to management about the issues they are having.
 If you suspect that an employee may be experiencing some problems in this area, then as a manager you should proactively approach the situation.
 It may be adequate to have an informal chat with the employee and try to find out whether there has been anything that has happened in their personal life recently which could be affecting them at work, whether their tasks are placing an inordinate amount of stress of them or whether they are struggling due to any of the myriad of knock-on effects the Covid crisis has brought with it.
 In such situations, it is also your responsibility to provide them with any information which you feel may be relevant to them, such as where they can go to for advice on their specific situation, contact details for counsellors and online resources.

 In a lot of cases, matters can and should be dealt with in confidentiality.
 Any manager found to be in breach of confidentiality should face serious consequences, as such a breach can dissuade employees coming forward in the future.

 It is worth noting though that this agreement to keep things confidential should never cloud your better judgement.
-As an employer with a duty of care, it is always your utmost priority to ensure the heath and safety of all employees.
+It is always your utmost priority to ensure the health and safety of all employees.
 That means that if an employee is deemed to be a risk either to themselves or to others, it may be necessary for you enlist an external party to help deal with the situation and prevent any harm coming to those involved.